Ursula K. Le Guin is a founding member of Book View Café.

 David lives in Portland, Oregon, where he’s spent more than half his life, and is now happily retired after working for 24 years at Tektronix, Intel, and McAfee.
 He co-edits the fanzine Bento with his wife, Kate Yule, and his website is at daviddlevine.com.

-Nancy Jane has trained in martial arts for over thirty years and holds a fourth-degree black belt in Aikido.
-After many years in Washington, D.C., she now lives in Austin where she reports on Texas developments for a national legal publisher.
-She is a member of SFWA and Broad Universe.
+Nancy Jane has trained in martial arts for over thirty-five years and holds a fourth-degree black belt in Aikido.
+A native Texan, she now lives in Oakland, California after spending many years in Washington, D.C.

 …grew up in many American regions: California, the desert Southwest, the Pacific Northwest, the Deep South.
 He now lives in Massachusetts.
 His first love was biology and he earned his MS in Neurophysiology at the University of Missouri.
 Times being what they were, he became a software engineer.
 In recent years he has built avionics for planes and rockets.